fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 condition ? returned if condition is true : returned if false
 ```

-The important part is that the sections to the right of the `?` are `return`ed.
+The important part is that the sections to the right of the `?` are returned.
 That's what makes a ternary statement an expression.
 And it's what allows us to compress our algorithim further:

 ```javascript
 const isIsogram = string => {